 What to do

-In most cases of sexual blackmail, the perpetrator wants victims to pay money or sexual favors.
+In most cases of sexual blackmail, the perpetrator wants victims to pay money or do sexual favors.
 Don’t pay the ransom and don’t perform any sexual favors.
 Paying money will only give the perpetrator more power and confidence that he can get more money out of you.
-A sexual favor will not satisfy the perpetrator and he will only want more.
-It also gives perpetrators more material as they often will record or screenshot the victim undress or masturbate in front of the camera, giving them more material to sexually blackmail you more.
+A sexual favor will not satisfy the perpetrator, and he will only want more.
+It also gives perpetrators more material as they will often record or screenshot the victim undress or masturbate in front of the camera, giving them more material to sexually blackmail you.

 Save all evidence: Make screenshots of everything: communications, materials, specific times, and dates.
 This will help you build a chronological story to present to the police.